 Our acoustic solutions provide the very best combination of sound absorption and sound insulation.
 They keep the inside of a room calm and quiet, while simultaneously insulating noise, ensuring the privacy of patients.

 How to design for different spaces in a hospital

 Different people, different needs

 Hospitals service many people every day, and they interact in the space each in their own way.
 This heightens the building's complexity and influences the way we think about the design of a hospital.

 Strength of Rockfon

-Our broad range of acoustic solutions empower you to design, whether you are looking at dampening the noise in the corridors or need extra hygienic properties in the ICU, we have an acoustic solution to match.
+Our broad range of acoustic solutions empower you to design, whether you are looking at dampening the noise in the corridors or need extra hygienic properties in the operation room, we have an acoustic solution to match.

 - Reception and waiting rooms

 - 2 Corridors and offices

-- Intensive Care Units
+- 3 ICU and operating theaters

-- 4 Patient and recovery rooms
+- Patient and recovery rooms

 - 5 Break areas

 Reception and waiting rooms The reception and waiting rooms are the first interaction on a patient's journey, making it crucial to create a calm and nourishing atmosphere that doesn't overwhelm the senses.
 The importance of a first impression A reception should be a bright and warm space that visually cultivates a feeling of care and wellbeing while providing vital information.
 It is often a busy space with people coming and going, but by thinking in soft flooring, acoustic ceilings, space dividers, among other things, the noise levels can be controlled.
 Waiting rooms are part of the treatment Waiting rooms should be part of the treatment.
 Create a tranquil and cosy room by incorporating nature, natural light and serenity in the form of paintings, colours and acoustic materials.
-Morriston Hospital Swansea, Wales, United Kingdom The new double height atrium in Morriston Hospital was designed to be a welcoming and attractive environment for patients.
-Rockfon Eclipse islands are suspended at different heights and sizes to create a floating wave sculpture.
-The islands keep reverberation times to a minimum in this busy area, whilst providing interesting patterns of light and visual variety to the large space.
+Morriston Hospital Swansea, Wales, United Kingdom Morriston hospital in Swansea had a massively redeveloped as part of an ambitious plan to re-shape the way the hospital services healthcare in South West Wales.
+One of the focal points was the impressive reception, where they turned the acoustic solution into a piece of art - a dramatically different approach to the common clinical hospital receptions.

-First impressions count

-Reception and waiting room design solutions
+First impressions count Reception and waiting room design solutions

 Keep your ceiling looking smooth and bright

 A ceiling for today and tomorrow

 When creating that bright and inviting entry point to your hospital, our Rockfon Blanka ceiling is the ideal choice.
 Not only is it our whitest and brightest tile, but it also provides best in class acoustics, so that you can control the noise in this busy space.

-We know that public areas with high footfall takes it toll on the building.
+We know that public areas with many visitors take its toll on people.
 Don't worry we got you covered.
 Rockfon Blanka has a highly durable surface which is resistant to dirt and easily cleaned, keeping your ceiling looking as bright as the day it was installed.

 Potential annual energy saving with 10 W/m2

 Distribution of natural light in a waiting room.
-Here are the products we recommend Chicago Metallic[TM] Matt-White 11 Its unique surface reduces the visual contrast between your grid and tile, giving you an elegant and almost monolithic look.
-Rockfon Blanka® Its smooth, deep matt, super white surface has high light reflection and light diffusion properties, creating a bright and comfortable indoor space.
+Here are the products we recommend Rockfon Blanka® Its smooth, deep matt, super white surface has high light reflection and light diffusion properties, creating a bright and comfortable indoor space.
 In fact, the surface draws in natural daylight 11% further than many other ceilings.